 2.8.1 Definition

-An answer to a Question, part of a Question, or a resolution, for the organization of the work of ITU-D, which, within the scope of existing knowledge and the research carried out by study groups and adopted in accordance with established procedures, may provide guidance on technical, organizational, tariff-related and operational matters, including working methods, may describe a preferred method or proposed solution for undertaking a specific task, or may recommend procedures for specific applications.
+An answer to a Question, part of a Question, or a resolution of Plenipotentiary Conference or WTDC, for the organization of the work of ITU-D, which, within the scope of existing knowledge and the research carried out by study groups and adopted in accordance with established procedures, may provide guidance on technical, organizational, tariff-related and operational matters, including working methods, may describe a preferred method or proposed solution for undertaking a specific task, or may recommend procedures for specific applications.
 These Recommendations should be sufficient to serve as a basis for international cooperation.

 2.8.2 Adoption and approval